 Congratulations on your son/daughterís admission to California State University, Long Beach!
-We are proud to offer this comprehensive program for students with autisitic disorder at CSULB through Disabled Student Services!
+We are proud to offer this comprehensive program for students with autistic disorder at CSULB through Disabled Student Services!
 Our program for students with autism, Asperger's, or other social cognitive deficits is called the Learning Information for Empowerment, LIFE, Project.
 We meet on Fridays from 12-2p to do workshops and we provide lunch for students.
-Please ensure that your son or daughter is registered through Disabled Student Services to receive academic accomodations and a referral to our program.
+Please ensure that your son or daughter is registered through Disabled Student Services to receive academic accommodations and a referral to our program.

 LIFE Project offers educational seminars on a range of topics that are helpful to you as parents.
 The seminars are held once a semester on Friday evenings.
 You have the opportunity to meet other parents and meet your son/daughterís peer coach as well as other staff members in Autism Services.